martinlschumann/martinlschumann.github.io/about.md

 ### Education

 <small>October 2022 - October 2024 (Expected)</small>

-MSc of computer science at the Ludwig Maximilian University of Munich.<br>
+<br>MSc of computer science at the Ludwig Maximilian University of Munich.<br>
 Thesis: "Self-Training with AutoML: Empirical Exploration and Data-Driven Design Improvements"

 <small>July 2022</small>

-Bachelor of science in computer science with a minor in economics.<br>
+<br>Bachelor of science in computer science with a minor in economics.<br>
 German Grade: 2.34 (Scale: 1 (best) - 4)<br>
 Thesis: "Scheduling System for Remote Control of Instruments used for Atmospheric Observation"<br>
 Grade: 1.3

 <small>April 2019 - July 2022</small>

-Undergraduate student of computer science with a minor in economics at the Ludwig Maximilian University of Munich.
+<br>Undergraduate student of computer science with a minor in economics at the Ludwig Maximilian University of Munich.

 <small>June 2013</small>

-Baccalaureate (Abitur) & High School Diploma from German International School of Silicon Valley (GISSV), Mountain View, CA, USA
+<br>Baccalaureate (Abitur) & High School Diploma from German International School of Silicon Valley (GISSV), Mountain View, CA, USA

 ### Experience